100 Fun Things to Do in Chicago

 two buildings with a view from below| ©Irina Hynes

-Walk around the city in the company of a professional guide to observe the incredible Art Deco buildings or skyscrapers.
-This is because Chicago is one of the few cities that promotes the Art Deco movement in the world.
+Walk around the city with a professional guide to see the incredible Art Deco buildings and skyscrapers.
+This is because Chicago is one of the few cities in the world that promotes the Art Deco movement.

-For example, you can enjoy the 1920's Jazz Deco and Modern Art buildings of Chicago.
-Likewise, the tour includes admission to the Chicago Architecture Center, where you can see several architectural galleries.
+For example, you can enjoy 1920s Jazz Deco and Chicago's Modern Art buildings.
+The tour also includes admission to the Chicago Architecture Center, where you can see various architectural galleries.

 Book an Art Deco tour of Chicago